 A native of Louisville, KY, Richard Linker (AQ19) now lives in San Francisco, CA. Many of his poems are inspired by his work at The California Academy of Sciences.
 His poems have appeared in The James White Review, Raven Chronicles, Co(m)fusion, Kentucky Story, Chelsea Station, and Holy Titclamps, among others.

-Susan E. Lloy (AQ14, AQ16, AQ18 & AQ21 & AQ25) is the author of two short story collections, But When We Look Closer (2017) and Vita (2019), and the children’s book, Coo and the Loo (2021).
-Lloy continues to write about the fractured and the steady who sometimes find their way.
-Currently, she is working on a third collection of unconventional retirement tales.
-Susan lives in Montreal.
-Her website is susanlloy.com.
+Susan E. Lloy (AQ14, AQ16, AQ18, AQ21, AQ25, and AQ27) is the author of two short story collections, But When We Look Closer (2017) and Vita (2019), and the children’s book, Coo and the Loo (2021).
+Lloy continues to write about unconventional characters and context who exist on the edges of ordinary life.
+Her third collection, Nothing Comes Back, will be released in spring 2023.
+She lives in Montreal.

 Nancy Ludmerer’s (AQ18 & AQ24) has published over 50 stories in such places as Best Small Fictions 2016 (‘First Night’, originally published in River Styx), Kenyon Review, New Orleans Review, North American Review, Cimarron Review, Grain, Masters Review’s ‘New Voices’ Series, and Sou’wester.
 Her stories have been read on public radio and translated into Spanish and her essay ‘Kritios Boy’ (Literal Latte) was named a notable essay in Best American Essays 2014.
 She lives in New York City.